Thursday, 21 April 2016

 Octagonal gul, Arabatchi tauk-nuska gul , 18th

-The case of the Salor gulli-gul shape might be tentatively defined as a synthesis of a manifold of roundels resulting in a polilobed form.
-Crossbreeds with an array of traditions could, in fact, be involved in such receptive design.
+The Salor gulli-gul shape might be tentatively defined as the synthesis of various roundel types resulting in a polilobed form.

-Quite interestingly, a polilobed medallion is exhibited in a stucco decoration from the late phase of the Afrasiab palace decoration (IXth-XIth) where a full mastery of its 'decorative' significance appears.
-It does not make wonder, then, if it became a decorative formula in early Timurid art, and, consequently, in the Central Asian decorative repertoire.
-A Chinese lineage may also be underlined as exposed in the silks lively circulating in Central Asia during the Yuan period.
-The Chagatai khanate and the Golden Horde were, in fact, widely expanding the Chinese patterns anew wherein a similar polilobed medallion was a usual design.
+Quite interestingly, a polilobed medallion is exhibited in a stucco decoration from the late phase of the Afrasiab palace decoration (9th-11th) where a full mastery of its decorative nature appears.
+It does not make wonder if it became a formula in early Timurid art, and, consequently, in Central Asian decorative repertoire.
+A Chinese lineage may also be underlined because of the tons of Chinese silks circulating in Central Asia during the Yuan period.
+The Chagatai khanate and the Golden Horde were once more widely expanding the Chinese pattern where a similar polilobed medallion was a usual design.

 Polilobed gul, Salor gulli-gul, Salor mc, 19th, M. Therani Gallery